carlomt/docker-geant4-gui/README.md

 ## Docker container with Geant4 and Qt5 to have Geant4 GUI

+you can download this container with:

+`docker pull carlomt/geant4-gui`

 ### Linux
 I suggest to run it on linux with: